-Writing Smart Contracts for the FHEVM
+Writing Smart Contracts for the fhEVM

-The FHEVM environment enables Fully Homomorphic Encryption (FHE) computations directly on encrypted data within Ethereum-like smart contracts.
+The fhEVM environment enables Fully Homomorphic Encryption (FHE) computations directly on encrypted data within Ethereum-like smart contracts.
 This means that the contract can store, process, and manipulate data in ciphertext form without ever exposing the underlying cleartext values.
 As a result, developers can build decentralized applications that protect user privacy on a public blockchain.

 Quick Start: EncryptedERC20 Contract